samuelorji/scala/README.md

  - Every commit to the `stage` branch updates the content in the staging environment.
  - Every commit to the `main` branch updates the content in the production environment.

 Only the production environment is accessible to the public.
-[TODO: add access for other people?]
 People outside of [VirtusLab](https://virtuslab.com) and [Propensive](https://propensive.com) do not have access to the `develop` and `stage` environments, but access will be provided on request.